 As you’d expect, it’s very popular.
 And with many tourists, comes the tourist prices!
 Let’s just say the reputation of this city isn’t one of affordability.

-But it may surprise you to learn that a trip to Venice doesn’t have to be expensive.
+You might be wondering “how expensive is Venice?”
+Is it possible to travel Venice on a budget?”
+Well, it may surprise you to learn that a trip to Venice doesn’t have to be expensive.
 How?
-That’s where we come in.
+That’s where I come in.

 Our guide to budget travel in Venice has you covered.
 It’s packed to the brim with all the money-saving info you’ll need, from cheap accommodation to public transport hacks, and bargain bites.
 This here is how to travel Venice on a budget.